edgedb/edgedb/docs/intro/quickstart.rst

         multi link actors -> Person;
       }

 Then create another migration.
 Because this isn't the initial migration, we see something a little different than before.

 .. code-block:: bash

   $ edgedb migration create
   did you make property 'title' of object type 'default::Movie' required? [y,n,l,c,b,s,q,?]
   >

 As before, EdgeDB parses the schema files and compared them against its current internal schema.
 It correctly detects the change we made, and prompts us to confirm it.
 This interactive process lets you sanity check every change and provide guidance when a migration is ambiguous (e.g. when a property is renamed).

 Enter ``y`` to confirm the change.

 .. code-block:: bash

   $ edgedb migration create
   did you make property 'title' of object type 'default::Movie' required? [y,n,l,c,b,s,q,?]
   > y
   Please specify an expression to populate existing objects in order to make property 'title' of object type 'default::Movie' required: fill_expr>

 Hm, now we're seeing another prompt.
 Because ``title`` is changing from *optional* to *required*, EdgeDB is asking us what to do for all the ``Movie`` objects that don't currently have a value for ``title`` defined.
 We'll just specify a placeholder value: ``"Untitled"``.

 .. code-block::

   fill_expr> "Untitled"
-  Created dbschema/migrations/00002.edgeql, id: m1rd2ikgwdtlj5ws7ll6rwzvyiui2xbrkzig4adsvwy2sje7kxeh3a
+  Created dbschema/migrations/00002.edgeql (id: <hash>)

-If we look at the generated migration file, we see it contains the following lines:
+If we look at the generated migration file, we see it contains the following
+lines:

 .. code-block:: edgeql